From ABSENCE to PRESENCE

-And when I feel your interior, and you feel mine, and we are each aware of this happening, we can say that only then is there a beginning of actually relating, and that everything else is a more or less transactional form of relationship.
+And when I feel your interior, and you feel mine, and we are each aware of this happening, we can say that only then is there a beginning of actually relating and that everything else is a more or less transactional from of relationship.

 Inner Spaciousness and the Gateway to Creativity and Innovation

-As many people who practice Mindfulness will have experienced, the more fully and accurately we bring an unconditional feeling-awareness to mind, body and feelings, the more we experience the opening of a kind of interior spaciousness.
-As we settle gradually more deeply into this, we immerse in a sense of pure Being and Presence.
+As many people who practice Mindfulness will have experienced, the more fully and accurately we bring an unconditional feeling-awareness to mind, body and feelings, as distinct from thinking about them, the more we experience the opening of a kind of interior spaciousness.
+As we settle gradually more deeply into this we immerse in a sense of pure Being and Presence.

 In the spaciousness we recognise that we have a mind, but it is not the centre of ourselves.
 This in itself is a major developmental threshold.

-And from here it is usually a very short step to new ideas arriving, the ‘C’ signifying creativity (see below), often experienced as a kind of download.
+And from here it is usually a very short step to new ideas arriving, the ‘C’ of creativity, often experienced as a kind of download.
 The mind receives, and as one person voices even a partial fragment of a new idea, it gets picked up and developed in a flowing, organic way.
-In peak moments it can feel as if there is one flowing, interconnected mind, with each individual a tributary of the flow.
+In peak moments it can feel as if there is as if one flowing, interconnected mind, with each individual a tributary of the flow.

-In a 30-strong senior leadership team I worked with recently in the USA (27 men, 3 women), toward the end of the programme many of the team had been through a strong enough process to directly contact, feel and express their fear in small groups.
-I will never forget how, back in the big group, man after man shared that as they did this, a new level of spaciousness, and then fertile new ideas, sprang up between them.
+In a 30-strong senior leadership team I worked with recently in Kentucky, US, (27 men, 3 women) by the third day many of the team had been through a strong enough process to directly contact, feel and express their fear in small groups.
+I will never forget how, back in the big group, man after man expressed how as they did this a new level of spaciousness and then fertile new ideas sprang up between them.
 As these sharings occurred in the room I had the strong sense, confirmed by the CEO, that in those moments their whole culture was actually undergoing a true transformation.